Route 66 (TV series): Awards and nominations

 In 1962, Ethel Waters, playing Jenny Henderson in the "Goodnight, Sweet Blues" episode, was nominated for a Primetime Emmy Award for Outstanding Single Performance by an Actress in a Leading Role, making her the first African-American performer, male or female, to receive one for dramatic performance.

 Also in 1962, George Maharis was nominated for Outstanding Continued Performance by an Actor in a Series (Best Actor) for his role as Buz.

 In 1963, the Writers Guild of America presented writer Larry Marcus the Best Episodic Drama award for his screenplay for the episode "Man Out of Time".

 Broadcast history

 Route 66 aired Friday at 8:30–9:30 pm EST on CBS its entire run.

 Episodes

 Home media

 Roxbury Entertainment released the first three seasons of Route 66 on DVD in Region 1 between 2008 and 2010.
-As of November 2011, these releases are now out of print as Roxbury Entertainment no longer possesses the rights to the series.
 On November 7, 2011, Shout!
 Factory announced that it had acquired the exclusive rights to the series, including the home entertainment rights.
 It planned on releasing the series through multiple platforms, including DVD releases.
 It subsequently announced that it would release Route 66—The Complete Series on DVD in Region 1 on May 22, 2012.
 The 24-disc collectors box set would feature all 116 episodes of the series, as well as special bonus features.